The Second Slatington High School (aka the Junior High), 1917-2001

 In the early 1980s, there were rumors that the Lehigh County Housing Authority was planning to convert the building into apartments, 21 units for middle- and upper-income residents, but that never happened.

-Over time, the building had different owners; there was a partial roof collapse in 2000; then someone tried to burn the building; people complained about the deteriorating condition of the school.
-The borough condemned the building, and with funds from Lehigh County, demolition began in February 2001.
+Over time, the building had different owners; there was a partial roof collapse in 2000; then someone tried to burn the building; people complained about the deteriorating condition of the school; petitions circulated to have the building demolished.
+The borough condemned the once-imposing building, and with funds from Lehigh County, demolition began in February 2001.
 By March there was just a blank spot on Main Street where the old high school had once stood.
+For more details, see Slatington at 150 Years: More Stories to Share (2014), pp.361-63.

 The borough eventually decided to keep the property and turn it into a park, Slatington Memorial Park.